erlendrr/domeneshop-ip/README.md

 --domain-input <DOMAIN>    Domain to manage (e.g. example.com or sub.example.com)
--y, --yes                  Skip all confirmation prompts --check-and-update         Check and update DNS record if IP has changed (for cron jobs) --help                     Show help information --version                  Show version information
+-y, --yes                  Skip all confirmation prompts --check-and-update         Check and update DNS record if IP has changed (for cron jobs) --config <PATH|NAME>       Path or name of an auto-update config to use with --check-and-update --all                      Run --check-and-update for all saved configs --help                     Show help information --version                  Show version information
 ```

 ## Features

 -   Automatically detects your public IP address
 -   Lists available network interfaces
 -   Updates DNS A or AAAA records at Domeneshop
 -   Stores API credentials securely for future use
 -   Interactive mode with confirmation prompts
 -   **Auto-update mode**: Automatically update DNS records when your IP changes
 -   **Cron job support**: Run periodic checks without user interaction
+-   **Multi-domain/host**: Save multiple auto-update profiles and update each separately or all at once

 ## Auto-Update Setup

 After successfully updating a DNS record, the tool will offer to set up automatic updates.
 If enabled:

-1. Configuration is saved securely to `~/.config/domeneshop/auto_update_config.json`
+1. A configuration is saved securely per host under `~/.config/domeneshop/auto_update/`
+    - Example: `~/.config/domeneshop/auto_update/app.example.com__A.json`
-2. The tool provides a cron job command to run every minute
+2. The tool can add a cron job entry per config automatically
-3. Use `--check-and-update` flag to check for IP changes and update only when needed
+3. Use `--check-and-update` with `--config <file>` to check/update one host, or `--all` to handle all configs

-### Example Cron Job
+### Example Cron Jobs

 To check for IP changes every minute: